Three Wyoming Cowgirls earn all-Mountain West honors

 LARAMIE -- Three Wyoming Cowgirls, including two homegrown standouts, received Mountain West honors Sunday.

-McKinley Bradshaw was name to the all-MW team, Allyson Fertig was named the MW freshman of the year and Quinn Weidemann was named to the all-MW defensive team.
+McKinley Bradshaw was named to the all-MW team, Allyson Fertig was named the MW freshman of the year and Quinn Weidemann was named to the all-MW defensive team.

 Bradshaw, a junior guard from Lyman, led the team and was fourth in the conference in scoring at 16.9 points per game.